 Frank Hay grew up in California where he studied dance and gymnastics with his father.
 His early training included performing children’s roles with such notable companies as the San Francisco Ballet and the touring Bolshoi and Mariinsky Ballet Companies.
 He majored in ballet with an emphasis on performance technique at the University of Utah under an academic scholarship.
 Frank then joined Ballet West where he trained with Willam Christensen, Bruce Marks, Toni Lander and Leon Danilian.
 Frank was a principle dancer with the Atlanta Ballet, the Tampa Ballet and the Louisville Ballet.
 His first engagement with Louisville Ballet included a tour of Texas with Mikhail Baryshinikov.
 He most recently served as Ballet Master with the Chattanooga Ballet where he taught company class and classes for the Chattanooga Ballet School.
 In addition to restaging many of the works from the classical repertory, Frank is an award winning choreographer and his credits include many original works for Chattanooga Ballet including “The Nutcracker” and “The Creation”, based on the Hayden Oratory.
 He also served as the adjudicator for the Pacific Northwest Music Fest and coached a dancer in the 2002 USA International Ballet Competition in Jackson, Mississippi.
 He is well-versed in the Russian, Cecchetti, and Bournonville schools of ballet.

 Trained in Hip Hop, Jazz, Contemporary, Ballet, and Modern, Keri Lamb is a versatile and energetic dancer, with extensive experience in teaching and performance.
-Currently a member of Chattanooga’s professional dance company Weave, she is also the curriculum designer and teacher of Chattanooga State Community College’s only hip hop course, and is delighted to be teaching a new, open level Community Hip Hop Class at Chattanooga Dance Theatre!
+Keri is the curriculum designer and teacher of Chattanooga State Community College’s only hip hop course, and is delighted to be teaching teen and adult Hip Hop at Chattanooga Dance Theatre!
 Her Hip Hop training includes classes in Lyrical Hip Hop, Locking, Popping, Breakdancing, and Boogaloo, and in her own teaching she strives to deliver an authentic hip hop vibe in a relaxed and inclusive environment.

 Phone 423-760-8808 Copyright © 2013 Chattanooga Dance Theatre.
 All Rights Reserved.